Workplace diversity can help businesses grow, improve profits and outperform the less diverse and inclusive competition.

 Workplace diversity is what people want

 Workplace diversity has other benefits as well.
-Among these is that you will likely attract a wider pool of talented job candidates, since diversity is important to many people, and a vast majority prefer to work with people of different backgrounds and cultures.
+Among these is that you will likely attract a wider pool of talented job candidates, since diversity is a high priority for job seekers, and a vast majority prefer to work with people of different backgrounds and cultures.
 A homogenous culture will attract more of the same, but a diverse one will draw more diverse talent.

 Could your hiring process use a diversity overhaul?
 Take a look around you, and if everyone looks just like you, maybe the answer is yes.